-The Center participates in short-term projects to complement its daily technology transfer activities.
-These projects are of interest to the municipalities.
-Puerto Rico DTPW, and the Virgin Islands Ministry of Public Works.
-A sample list of special projects that the Center has participated are listed below:
+The T2 Center participates in short-term projects to complement its technology transfer activities.
+These projects are of interest to the municipalities and to the Puerto Rico DTPW.
+A sample list of special projects that the T2 Center has participated are listed below:

-- Development of microcomputer software associated with transportation. - Translation of technical material of transportation related topics to Spanish. - Identification of municipalities needs related to transportation. - Development of guidelines for the municipalities on how to prepare Request for Proposal (RFP) related to public transportation projects. - Translation and adaptation of Federal guidelines related to different aspects of the mass transportation program. - Development of technical videos regarding the proper use of asphalt, concrete and soils, in road and bridge construction. - Spanish translation of Standard Specifications for Construction of Roads and Bridges on Federal Highway Projects (FP-85). - Development of technical guidelines for traffic control in construction zones. - Participation in the Strategic Highway Research Program (SHRP) Assessment Project regarding the documentation of successful stories associated to the implementation of safety products in highway construction zones, and the inventory of existing pavement distresses.
+- Development of microcomputer software associated with transportation. - Identification of municipalities needs related to transportation. - Development of guidelines for the municipalities on how to prepare Request for Proposal (RFP) related to public transportation projects. - Translation and adaptation of Federal guidelines related to different aspects of the mass transportation program. - Development of technical videos regarding the proper use of asphalt, concrete and soils, in road and bridge construction.

-- Surveys to determine the need of municipalities with a population less than 50,000. - American with Disabilities Act (ADA) and its legal implications. - Evaluation of existent transportation facilities in municipalities with a population less than 50,000. - Evaluation of marketing methods to promote public transportation in municipalities with a population less than 50,000.
+- Spanish translation of Standard Specifications for Construction of Roads and Bridges on Federal Highway Projects (FP-85). - Development of technical guidelines for traffic control in construction zones. - Participation in the Strategic Highway Research Program (SHRP) Assessment Project regarding the documentation of successful stories associated to the implementation of safety products in highway construction zones, and the inventory of existing pavement distresses. - Surveys to determine the need of municipalities with a population less than 50,000. - American with Disabilities Act (ADA) and its legal implications. - Evaluation of existent transportation facilities in municipalities with a population less than 50,000. - Evaluation of marketing methods to promote public transportation in municipalities with a population less than 50,000.